aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/ranges/update/set-range-value-in-excel-worksheet/_index.md

 keywords: "Aspose.Cells, Excel API, set range value, REST API, cloud SDK, worksheet update"
 description: "Learn how to set a cell or range value in an Excel workbook using Aspose.Cells Cloud REST API (v3.0).
 Includes endpoint, parameters, cURL example, SDK code samples, and error handling."
 weight: 72
+ArticleTitle: "Set Range Value in an Excel Worksheet – Aspose.Cells Cloud API"
 ---

 Use this REST API to set a value in the specified range.
 When appropriate, the value is converted to another data type and the cell’s number format is reset.

+**Prerequisites**
+- A valid Aspose Cloud account.
+- A JWT token that includes the `Cells.ReadWrite` scope.
+- The workbook must already be uploaded to the target storage location.

 ## REST API